UD-CISC275-F21/ud-cis-scheduler-team-12/src/current_scraper(V4)/scraperREADME.md

  -  if theres a decision between two or more prereqs to select, it will go in an optional dictionary, nested in the main dictionary
  -  completely redfined courses string from scraped data.
  -  added an insane amount of fixes for specific courses from scraped data
- -  vastly improved effiency of scraper
+ -  vastly improved efficency of scraper loops
+ -  improved efficiency of identifying and fixing incorrect course prereq list strings
+ -  removed redundant prereqs
+ -  removed old commented out code
+ -  fixed some code not being properly block commented, causing VSCode to complain

  Unfortionatly, I ran out of time right at the end before I could finish the end of the logic for the most complicated prereq requirements